 While professional indemnity insurance isn’t a legal requirement, it’s a must if you’re a contractor.

-The vast majority of clients won’t let you anywhere near a project if you don’t have a professional indemnity insurance policy in place, because it protects them should something go wrong.
+Most clients won’t let you anywhere near a project if you don’t have a professional indemnity insurance policy in place, because it protects them should something go wrong.

 More importantly, though, professional indemnity insurance protects you.